karally/207-Image-Manager/README.md

 # 207-Image-Manager

+For any future CSC207 students looking for some quick code off the web, don't do it.

 ## Summary

 A group project for course CSC207 Software Design (Fall 2017) at University of Toronto, St. George campus.